 - Furlough and Layoff Relocation.
 As the crisis flared up and governments in some areas maintained shutdowns, many people remained out of work.
 This has led to more relocation as many families look to new areas and the job opportunities that come with a potential relocation to cities where businesses have reopened.

 All of this is likely going to continue for the foreseeable future.
 The Federal Reserve will keep rates low to promote economic recovery, continuing growth in new construction.

-At the same time, relocation associated with the ability to move away from the office and job turnover is also likely to continue.
+At the same time, relocation associated with the ability to move away from the office and job turnover are likely to continue as well.
 Company owners and employees alike are realizing major benefits of remote work and may choose to set up shop someplace new.